Intro

 6).
 Know how to prevent disharmony and do it.

-It’s important to know what you can do on your side to prevent disharmony.
 One way is to know how to take care of your attachment reflexes while being relational.

 For example, if you have a reflex for space, you take appropriate space – saying you need some time and sharing when you’ll be back.